DevExpress/dashboard-extension-save-as/README.md

 ## Support & Feedback

 * Follow [this guideline](https://www.devexpress.com/Support/Center/Question/Details/T491859) for general information about a custom extension.
-* To learn how to create a custom item, see the following [KB article](https://www.devexpress.com/Support/Center/Question/Details/T491984).
+* To learn how to work with extensions, see the following [KB article](https://isc.devexpress.com/Thread/WorkplaceDetails/T466716).
 * To address questions regarding the Web Dashboard and JavaScript API, use [DevExpress Support Center](https://www.devexpress.com/Support/Center).